V-Sekai/godot-flatbuffer-json-scene-format/README.md

 1. How do we avoid creating yet another format that adds complexity to the ecosystem?

-   - One possible solution is to ensure that the new format is backward compatible with existing formats.
+   - Ensure the new format is backward compatible with existing formats.
-   - Another approach is to provide clear documentation and tooling support to help developers transition smoothly between formats.
+   - Provide clear documentation and tooling support for smooth transitions between formats.
-   - Additionally, we can avoid exposing the internal format through the saver/loader system, keeping it hidden from users and only using it for specific purposes like merging scenes.
-This way, the complexity of managing multiple formats is reduced, and users can continue working with their preferred formats without being affected by the internal format.
+   - Avoid exposing the internal format through the saver/loader system, using it only for specific purposes like merging scenes, reducing complexity and allowing users to work with their preferred formats.

-### Converting JSON to Godot Types With FlatBuffers

-**Error handling**: Handling errors during JSON parsing can be challenging, as it may require implementing custom error handling logic.
-FlatBuffers provide built-in error handling mechanisms, making it easier to detect and handle issues during the conversion process.

-**Type safety**: JSON data is loosely typed, which can lead to type-related issues when converting it to Godot types.
-FlatBuffers enforce strict typing, ensuring that the resulting Godot types have the correct types and reducing the likelihood of runtime errors.

-By using FlatBuffer-based JSON serialization, these difficulties can be mitigated, providing a more efficient and reliable way to convert JSON data to Godot types.